As a landlord, it's important to ensure your tenants have a comfortable living experience.

 Even with regular inspections, your tenants might find themselves without hot water.
 We'll explore the steps you can take when this happens, helping you keep things running safely and smoothly.

 Regular property inspections are vital to maintaining the property long-term.
-Typically, an inspection will be carried out at check-in and check-out and periodically throughout the tenancy.
-Carrying out periodic inspections will allow you to check the condition and cleanliness of the property, as well as attending to any maintenance and repairs.
+An inspection will usually be carried out at check-in, check-out and at set points during the tenancy.
+Carrying out periodic inspections helps you check the property's condition and cleanliness, and spot any maintenance or repair needs early.

 Let's talk through the steps you can take when your tenants find themselves without hot water, helping you keep things running safely and smoothly as well as maintain a positive relationship with your tenants.